bluesky/tiled/docs/source/getting-started/what-is-tiled.md

 custom web and desktop applications on Tiled, as well as integrations with scientific tools like [Igor][].

-Tiled uses web security standards[^1], so it works with existing institutional infrastructure.
-Access can be configured with fine-grained policies tied to an institution's authentication and authorization systems, or it can be run as a simple single-user server with no setup.
+Tiled uses web security standards, so it works with existing institutional infrastructure.
+Access can be configured with fine-grained policies tied to an institution's authentication[^1] and authorization systems, or it can be run as a simple single-user server with no setup.
 The server's security is regularly vetted by third-party penetration testers.